Franklin-Zhang0/Yolo-v8-Apex-Aim-assist/README.md

 After a few seconds, the program will start to run.
 You can see `Main Start` in the console.

-Once you click the right mouse button, the program will start to aim at the enemy.
+Once you hold the right mouse button or the left mouse button (no matter you hold to aim or start shooting), the program will start to aim at the enemy.

 ## How to change the settings
 You can change the settings in the `args.py` file.